Elgg/Elgg/docs/guides/widgets.rst

         return $return;
     }

-In the plugin hook handler, push an array into the return value defining your default widget support and when to create default widgets.
+In the event handler, push an array into the return value defining your default widget support and when to create default widgets.
 Arrays require the following keys to be defined:

 -  name - The name of the widgets page.
 This is displayed on the tab in the admin interface.
 -  widget\_context - The context the widgets page is called from.
 (If not explicitly set, this is your plugin's id.)